New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

-If the debtor refuses to pay the debt, there are five options:
+If the debtor does not pay the debt, there are five options:

 2. Further negotiation